LeetLLM

 Production GPU server, model fits in VRAMBenchmark AWQ or GPTQCandidate artifacts for specialized GPU kernels

-24 GB GPU, model is too largeGGUF with partial offloadLets system RAM absorb the overflow
+Local workstation GPU, model is too largeGGUF with partial offloadLets a compatible local runtime use system RAM for the overflow

 CPU or Apple Silicon laptopGGUFCommon local-runtime artifact path